davejakenic/Free-the-World-Algorithm/README.md

 If they can identify a definitive member of list L then they can post the messages in step 9 and 10 multiple times in order two gain multiple votes.
 However, when n is sufficiently large and d is reasonably large then they are out of luck to gain enough information to compare the lists and reliably identify an element of L.

-If, on the other hand, any voter submits two elements of either LE1 or LE2 then with a probability of (k-1)/k they submit an element from a fake list.
+If, on the other hand, any voter submits two elements of either LE1 or LE2 then with a probability of 1-1/k they submit an element from a fake list.
 Doing so would immediately expose them as currupt.
 That is because file_of_G shows which lists have been sent to which node E. And assuming that someone else just randomly guessed a correct element from one of your fake lists is beyond reasonable doubt when s is sufficiently large.

 G could conspire with voters and tell them the challenge keys.
-But then they have to be careful.
-If, for instance, some voters submit too many messages in 9 then the index may rise beyond 2 times n.
+But then G has to be careful.
+If, for instance, some voters submit too many messages in step 9 then the post_index may rise beyond (k+1) times n.
-Now when G publishes file_of_G and significantly more than n messages from step 9 contain a feasible number from LR then G is found guilty of fraud beyond reasonable doubt and faces legal prosecution.
+Now when G publishes file_of_G and significantly more than n messages from step 9 contain a feasible number of LR then G is found guilty of fraud beyond reasonable doubt and faces legal prosecution.

 Thus, G must trust the entire group of conspiring voters because any of them could expose G by virtue of posting many messages in 9.